tomBrossart/weekend_challenge_two_calculator/README.md

 QUESTIONS
  (1)  for some reason I can't get calcSelection to push from inside selectCalculation but I can get it to push from inside enterValues
+ (2) is it ok to name variables the same thing on client and server? i.e. calculatorArr